VutureVx/Recruitment-Test/README.md

 ### Bonus

-* Extend your code to now allow multiple contacts with the same email address, use an appropriate exception
+* Extend your code to not allow multiple contacts with the same email address, use an appropriate exception
 * Create a new controller endpoint for retrieving all of the users from a passed in company e.g. Vuture, CM Group or any other string

 ### Important